MattKuhn123/pwa-test/README.md

 ### The biologists' process

-1. They select their depot.
+1. They select their station.
 1. They select their outing type.
 1. If they are *gilling,* they'll have 15 cycles.
 1. If they are *electrecuting,* they'll have 12 cycles.